 Ahern, Kate

-Kate (Catherine) Ahern was born about 1868 to John Ahern and Catherine nee Ryan.
-She grew up in Jembaicumbene near Braidwood, her father reportedly attracted to the area by the 1850s goldrush.
-Her family were apparently well respected in the district and placed significant value on education, with her father'a remarkably well informed man ... (who) possessed an almost insatiable appetite for literature of all kinds', according to his obituary.
-Amongst Kate's several siblings, was a brother (John Ahern) who also became a teacher.
+Kate (Catherine) Ahern was born c1868, in Jembaicumbene near Braidwood, to John Ahern and Catherine nee Ryan, her father attracted to the area by the 1850s goldrush.
+The Aherns placed significant value on education with Kate's father reportedly 'a remarkably well informed man ... (who) possessed an almost insatiable appetite for literature of all kinds' ['Braidwood Review and District Advocate', 24 Feb 1920, p.
+4].

 Like many teachers in bush schools, Kate lived with a local family during term time as there was no designated teacher accommodation.
 This lodging was a simple bark hut belonging to a settler, with wife and young child, situated close to the school.
 Kate went home in the holiday breaks as well as during illness.
 After ten months at Brooks Creek, she was diagnosed with 'Chlorosis' - a form of anaemia – forcing her to close the school for a month, returning home to take 'complete rest'.

 In July 1888, with eighteen months experience, Kate was awarded a Class IIIB provisional classification by examination.
-Her health, however continued to suffer, and in early 1889 she required six weeks leave, again due to 'Chlorosis', during which period her 19-year-old sister Helena, who she recommended as 'capable of performing all the duties of a teacher', was permitted to take charge of the school.
+Her health, however continued to suffer, and in early 1889 she required six weeks leave, again due to 'Chlorosis', during which period her 19-year-old sister Helena, who she recommended as 'capable of performing all the duties of a teacher', was permitted to take charge.

 ---------